September 16, 2024

 Why Australian Property Trusts and Illiquidity Go Hand in Hand

 Nature of the Asset: Real estate, no matter where it is located, is inherently not as liquid as, say, shares or bonds.
-Selling a property, particularly a commercial one, isn’t an overnight affair.
+Selling a property, particularly a large commercial one, isn’t an overnight affair.
 It can take many months of marketing just to find a willing buyer at the price sought.

 Market Mood Swings: The wider economic environment plays a very big role.
 For instance, during the Global Financial Crisis, many investors were taken aback by how challenging it was to redeem their units in Australian property trusts.
 The market simply didn’t have enough buyers.
 As they say, when it rains it pours, and so when the market generally, or the REIT market in particular, takes a turn for the worse it is not uncommon to see a rush for the door by investors with the inevitable result that redemptions are frozen.